Definition of strategy and setting goals

 In our peer groups, business intelligence products are grouped according to their functionality and regional focus.
 The following tabs show how business intelligence products in The BI Survey 16 were divided and allocated into peer groups.

-Includes products that focus on self-service reporting and ad hoc analysis.
+Includes products that focus on ad hoc query, data navigation and analysis.

-Includes reporting and analytics products that can be embedded in other business applications.
+Includes reporting and analytics products that can be embedded in other business applications (e.g., ERP systems).

 Includes products from companies with annual revenues of $200m+ and a truly international reach (partner ecosystem, on-site locations, global installations and revenues).